jquaglia/data-structures-and-algorithms-401/challenges/linkedList/README.md

 - `.insertAfter(value, newVal)` which add a new node with the given newValue immediately after the first value node

+- `.kthFromEnd(k)` Write a method for the Linked List class which takes a number, k, as a parameter.
+Return the node’s value that is k from the end of the linked list.
+You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
 - `insert` Space: O(1), Time: O(1)